superkabuki/threefive_is_SCTE35/README.md

  The xml parser worked completely different from the xml generator.
  Now, generating and parsing xml both use the Node class, it's much cleaner.
- The new Ultra Xml Parser  is nice code,
+ The new Ultra Xml Parser Supreme is sweetness man.
 </pre>